 How to Cook Rice – a tried and tested method of cooking rice on the stove.
 Any size pot may be used.
 No measuring cup needed.
 Comes out perfect each time!

 Before the invention of the rice cooker, rice was traditionally cooked in a clay pot on a stove.
-While measuring cups were seldom used, there was actually a form of measurement being used.
-It was a rudimentary method used to this day and it works every time.
+While measuring cups were seldom used, there was actually a form of measurement on how much water was needed.
+It was a rudimentary method and one that is used to this day that works every time.

 Since rice is a staple for most East Asian and Southeast Asian families, cooking rice is one of the first cooking lessons for a child.
 From an early age, we were taught how to wash the rice and measure the amount of water required.
 Most families have a specific pot used for cooking rice and this can be in any size, depending on the size of the family.